vasetodachev/NitroHelper/README.md

 1. Start PSI test for the current URL you are on, in a new tab.
 2. Open new tab with automatically added "?nonitro", so you can compare optimized and unoptimized versions of the page.

+Installation guide can be found in:
+NitroHelper installation guide.pdf
 Thanks to Atanas K. & Vasil D.